-Allow Write Access During Sync.
+Allow Write Ac- cess During Sync.
 If enabled, users will be allowed write access to source files that are currently being synchronized.
 If not checked, then users will be denied write access to source files during synchronization, but will be able to open them in read-only mode.
+Exclusive Target Lock If enabled, then whenever possible, an exclusive lock will be ob- tained on target file handles, which will prevent users from open- ing the file (even in read-only mode) while a user has the file opened on the source host.
+When this option is disabled, then users will be allowed to open files for read-only if the application allows for this.
+Include MS Of- fice User Lock Information If enabled, user lock information (if available) will be propagated to target locks for supported Microsoft Office files (e.g. Word, Ex- cel & PowerPoint).
 Enable Source Snapshot Sync.
 If enabled, a snapshot copy of the source file will be created for files that meet the snapshot configuration criteria below, and this copy will be used for synchronization purposes.
 In addition, no file handle will be held on the source file except while making a copy of the file.
-Snapshot File Extensions A comma separated list of file extensions for which source snapshot synchronization will be utilized.
+Snapshot File Extensions A comma separated list of file extensions for which source snap- shot synchronization will be utilized.
 Max File Size (MB) The maximum file size for which source snapshot synchronization will be utilized.
+Sync.
+On Save: Included File Ex- tensions A comma separated list of file extensions for which to enable the Sync.
+On Save feature.
+Enabling this feature will allow supported files types to be synchronized after a user saves a file, rather then waiting for file to close.